abc973/google-homepage/README.md

 Deconstruct an existing web page and rebuild it.

- - Use browser development tools.
+ - Use web development tools.
+ - Familiarise myself with the teminal.
- - Use linux kernel to move within and create local repositories.
+ - Use terminal commands to navigate, modify and utilise the system.
- - Use git kernel syntax to utilise git and github.
+ - Use git terminal commands to utilise git and github.
+ - Use HTML and CSS to recreate the Google search webpage.
  -